 5. At the Shibboleth login page, select University of Illinois at Chicago and click on "Select."

 Note: You may not see this screen if you've previously authenticated with Shibboleth and checked the box labeled "Remember my choice."

-6. Enter your NetID and ACCC common password.
+6. Enter your NetID and Technology Solutions common password.

 7. Click "I Agree" on the Unit Purchase End User License Agreement (EULA) page.

 8. Click on "Check Out" to complete your order.